 Contact: Shannan Marcak, 928-638-7958

-Canyon Condor is the story of “Boo,” a California condor who hatches and grows up at the Grand Canyon.
-Through story and song, Boo and the audience learn about the four stages a condor goes through before becoming an adult scavenger, and the importance of condors to the ecosystem of the Grand Canyon.
+Canyon Condor is the story of "Boo," a California condor who hatches and grows up at the Grand Canyon.
+Through story and song, Boo and the audience learn about the four stages a condor goes through before becoming an adult scavenger, and the importance of condors to the Grand Canyon ecosystem.

-The hour-long show was written and produced by Nancy Smith of Great Arizona Puppet Theater (GAPT) especially for Grand Canyon National Park.
-GAPT was established in 1983 and specializes in puppet shows which educate children and celebrate the rich culture, heritage, and ecology of Arizona.
+The hour-long puppet show was written and produced by Nancy Smith of Great Arizona Puppet Theater (GAPT) especially for Grand Canyon National Park.
+GAPT was established in 1983 and specializes in puppet shows that educate children and celebrate the rich culture, heritage, and ecology of Arizona.

-Funding for this event is provided by the Grand Canyon Association.
+Funding for this event is provided by the park's cooperating association and fundraising partner, Grand Canyon Association.

 For more information please contact Judy Hellmich-Bryan, Chief of Interpretation and Resource Education, at 928-638-7760 or via email at e-mail us.
 To learn more about GAPT, please visit http://www.azpuppets.org/.